kendrum/skinnymini/README.md

 # skinnymini
 Skinny Mini sets up a reasonable target weight for you to reach each day.
 Soon, voila!
-Your weight-loss goal.
+Your weight-loss goal!